 The court found for the administrators on the basis that a search of the PPS Register by ACN alone would not reveal the registrations, and so they were defective.
 The court also refused to retrospectively perfect the security interest, as the subsequent registration was done after the ‘critical date’ on which the administrators were appointed to OneSteel.

 The decision is an important reminder that strict compliance with the requirements of the PPSA is required when registering security interests.
 With the New Year only just underway, secured parties are reminded to review any registrations where this might be an issue, and to address the incorrect registration as soon as possible.
-If there is any concern that the grantor may be the subject of some form of external administration, it is important to seek legal advice and take steps to protect your rights.
+If there is any concern that the grantor may be the subject of some form of external administration, it is important to seek legal advice from White Collar Legal Services and take steps to protect your rights.
 In some cases a Court application may be able to cure the problem.

 As for the Constitutional argument, this was essentially that Alleasing’s property had been acquired on unjust terms in a manner not permitted by the Consitution.
 Fans of Australian film will remember this principle as ‘the vibe’ raised by the suburban solicitor Dennis Denuto in the film ‘The Castle’.

 Unfortunately for Allleasing, the Court found no vibe and the argument was rejected essentially because the Court held that the relevant part of the PPSA is a law for adjusting right of creditors in insolvencies and not a kind of law that the Constituion will strike down.
 Statements made by an Alleasing spokesman and reported in the press suggest that the issue may be appealed all the way to the High Court.